Set Operation Tool

 Browse Set

-At the same time, the Set Browser dialog opens for controlling the BrowseSet view.
-You can do the following:
+The Set Browser dialog opens for controlling the BrowseSet view:

 -